demisto/content/Packs/CortexAttackSurfaceManagement/Playbooks/Cortex_ASM_-_Detect_Service_README.md

-Playbook that looks at what ASM sub-type the alert is and direct to different pre/post mitigation scans (such as NMAP).
+Playbook that looks at what ASM sub-type the alert is and directs it to different pre/post mitigation scans (such as NMAP).

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.